ctu-mrs/ctu-mrs.github.io/docs/system/bashrc_configuration.md

 The UAV can suffer from an intrinsic internal disturbance, like offset center of mass, motor which is not performing as well as the others and so on.
 This disturbance will "pull" the UAV in a certain direction.
-The MRS UAV System will estimated and compensate for these disturbances.
+The MRS UAV System will estimate and compensate for these disturbances.
 The `INITIAL_DISTURBANCE` variable serves as the initial condition for the disturbance estimator.
 It is defined in `Newtons` of thrust in the `X` or `Y` directions.
 You can leave the values at `0.0` and the UAV will estimate the disturbances on its own relatively quickly.
-Only when you require a precise and straight takeoff and the best possible performance right after takeoff, you should measure and define the `INITIAL_DITURBANCE` values.
+Only when you require a precise and straight takeoff and the best possible performance right after takeoff, you should measure and define the `INITIAL_DISTURBANCE` values.

 ```bash
 export SENSORS="garmin_down, realsense_front"